peter-sharp/node-vagrant/README.md

 It uses spawn process, and every command requiring user input such as init and destroy is created with switch --force or -f.

+With the option to use a custom callback for executing vagrant commands

 Installation
 ===